hidakatsuya/rexer/README.md

 #### rex update

-Loads `.extensions.lock` and updates the currently installed extensions to the latest version. `.extensions.rb` is NOt referenced in this command.
+Loads `.extensions.lock` and updates the currently installed extensions to the latest version. `.extensions.rb` is NOT referenced in this command.

 ### Defining for each environment and extension